The Best Bay Leaf Substitute (5 Options for When You’re Out)

 What Does Bay Leaf Taste Like?

 Due to their pungent nature, bay leaves are used sparingly.
-Typically, one bay leaf is more than enough to flavor an entire recipe.
-Bay leaves are stiff even after being slow-cooked for several hours, so they need to be removed and discarded before serving.
+One bay leaf is typically more than enough to flavor an entire recipe.
+Bay leaves are stiff even after being slow-cooked for several hours, so they must be removed and discarded before serving.
 Not only are they unpleasant to chew and eat whole, but they can also damage your digestive tract (so don’t forget to toss ‘em before dishing up).

-As with most herbs, whole bay leaves have a stronger flavor than their crushed, dried counterparts.
+Like most herbs, whole bay leaves have a stronger flavor than their crushed, dried counterparts.
 However, dried, crushed bay leaves will distribute more flavor throughout your whole dish, which can backfire and leave your recipe tasting too minty.
-Keep this in mind if you substitute ground bay leaves for a whole leaf.
+Consider this if you substitute ground bay leaves for a whole leaf.
 You’ll always want to start with a very tiny amount (exact measurements are listed below).

 California Bay Leaves Vs. Turkish Bay Leaves